 See the Resources section for lists of locations with Chief Data Officers and open data policies.

-Set up sponsorship tiers to allow a sponsor to choose a specific amount.
+It is not necessary to have prize money, but offering prize money to winners is one way to encourage organizations to nominate data sets.
+If you offer prize money, we recommend establishing sponsorship tiers that match marketing activities with specific amounts.
 For example, if the Advisory Board delineates target prize levels, a sponsor can elect to sponsor “the first place award” or similar.

 Sponsors can also help to offset the costs of outreach and events.
-Ask sponsors to help support the cost of marketing and outreach efforts as you engage the public in the voting phase.
-Seek sponsors for space, refreshments, and door prizes for a closing event to announce the winners of your OpenDataVote.
+This may include asking sponsors to help support the cost of marketing and outreach efforts in the public voting phase as well as asking sponsors for space, refreshments, and door prizes for a closing event to announce the winners of your OpenDataVote.